cwlee-quantpsych/cwlee-quantpsych.github.io/index.md

 ---

-### Beyond Research
+### Fun & Historical Facts About Me

+**Fact 1.
+I am a classically trained pianist.**
-I am also a classically trained pianist who began playing at the age of three.
-I attended specialized arts middle and high schools in Korea to study piano professionally.
-While I’m not pursuing music as a career, I continue to enjoy playing in my spare time.

-During my teenage years, I won several major national music competitions in Korea, performed on numerous stages, and collaborated with the Seoul Symphony Orchestra in a performance of Grieg’s Piano Concerto in a minor.
-At the age of 14, I was prestigiously selected as a musical prodigy by Kumho Asiana Group, one of Korea’s leading conglomerates—a recognition that led to my own solo recital.
+I began playing the piano at the age of three and attended specialized arts middle and high schools in Korea to study it professionally.
+During my teenage years, I won several major national music competitions, performed on numerous stages, and collaborated with the Seoul Symphony Orchestra in a performance of Grieg’s Piano Concerto in A minor.
+At the age of 14, I was prestigiously selected as a musical prodigy by the Kumho Asiana Group—one of Korea’s leading conglomerates—which led to my own solo recital.
 My favorite repertoire includes Bach–Busoni’s *Chaconne*, Mendelssohn’s *Variations sérieuses*, Chopin’s Ballades, and more.
-In addition to solo performance, I have also performed as an accompanist for violinists, cellists, and vocalists across various concert and competition settings.
+In addition to solo performance, I have also performed as an accompanist for violinists, cellists, and vocalists in various concert and competition settings.

+**Fact 2.
+I used to work as an economist and investment banker.**
+Before entering academia, I worked at Korea Investment & Securities in Seoul.
+I first served as a junior investment banker in the Equity Capital Market Department, where I worked on IPOs for KOSPI and KOSDAQ, conducting due diligence, accounting analysis, and preparing listing applications.
+I later transitioned to the Research Center as a junior economist, where I authored analytical reports on global macroeconomic trends and financial markets, and led forecasting for indicators such as exchange rates, crude oil prices, and international policy rates.